iCHAIT/moviemon/README.md

 * What about movies that gets guessed incorrectly, eg Oceans Eleven resulting in response="False"

+* In the table some results have attribute as N/A, should it be removed from the table?

 ### Contribute

-Want to report bugs, make a feature requests, improve something feel free to open issue or send a pull request.
+Want to report bugs, suggest a new feature, improve something?
+Feel free to open issues or send a pull request.

 ### License